Optimal Diffusion Auctions: Optimal Approximation Mechanisms

 Intuitively, buyer $j$ must be the closest buyer in the potential winner set $W(t')$ when the algorithm terminates, because only buyers in $V_{-r_j'}(t')$ are visited in the algorithm and no other buyer in $V_{-r_j'}(t')$ has a chance to be a potential winner.
-Since the algorithm only runs a breadth-first traversal and in each loop, we can compare each bid of unvisited buyers with the current highest bid in constant time, CWM can be implemented with linear time.
+Since the algorithm only runs a breadth-first traversal, CWM can be implemented with linear time.
 To better present the procedure, we show an example below.

-\begin{example} Consider the network shown in Figure~\ref{fig:example} with $n=8$ buyers\footnote{Following we use graphs to visualize structure profiles where nodes represent the seller and buyers, and an edge between $i$ and $j$ means they are neighbors.}.
+\begin{example} Consider the network shown in Figure~\ref{fig:example} with $n=8$ buyers.
 The algorithm for CWM runs as follows.
 First, the auction runs among buyers in $r_s = \{1,2\}$.
 Since $\tilde{v}_1>\tilde{v}_2$, then buyer 2 has no chance to win and we can introduce buyers in $r_2=\{4,5\}$ to the auction.
-Repeat the procedure until no more buyers can participate in the auction and we can determine the final winner.
-In this example, buyer 4 is the final winner. \end{example}
+Repeat the procedure until no more buyers can participate in the auction and we can determine the final winner 4. \end{example}